OpenFibers/NSImage-StackBlur/README.md

-A stack blur wrapper for NSImageView.
+A stack blur category for NSImage.